Excellence, Freedom, and Community Beats Greed and Competition

 I am reminded of when I was listening to a speaker at an event and he told a story about his youth.
 He was working as a mechanic as a teenager and he found out one of his coworkers was getting paid way more than him per hour.
 So he complained to his boss.

 His boss scolded him and told him, “You know what your problem is?
 Instead of focusing on how much you are making, you should be focused doing the best job possible.
 If I thought you were worth it, I would pay you more!
-If you were excellent at what you did then people will come seek you out and throw money your way!”
+If you were excellent at what you did then you would have people seeking you out and throwing money your way!”

 That stuck with him.
 When the speaker opened up his own dealership, he focused on excellence above all.
 Now he is one of the top 10 dealerships in the nation and he has more money than he knows what to do with.